MontclairRobotics/FRC-Programming-Guide/src/Object-Oriented-Programming/course/Classes.md

 This is often used when you would like some instance variables to contain certain default values. (for instance, an animal's age starting at `0`)

 If you don't need a constructor to do anything, you don't have to write one.
-All classes in java have an implicit, or implyed, constructor with no arguments which does nothing.
-We'll cover how to call the constructors we make (or ones that are implyed) [next](./Objects.md)
+All classes in java have an implicit, or implied, constructor with no arguments which does nothing.
+We'll cover how to call the constructors we make (or ones that are implied) [next](./Objects.md)

 ## Private and Public

 You may have noticed two keywords before method or variable declarations: ```private``` and ```public```.
-These are two of four *access modiffiers* available in Java.
+These are two of four *access modifiers* available in Java.

 >This may make more sense of you read the next section about objects first.